cliid/pryst/README.md

 ## Intro

-Pryst is an explicit, kinda-strong, static typed language with a beautiful C-style syntax.
+Pryst (spoken as \[ˈpraɪst\]) is a static-typed language with a beautiful C-like syntax.

-It features variables, types, if statements, switch statements, imports, classes and more!
+It features variables, types, conditionals, loops, arrays and more!

-And most of all, Pryst is `currently in development` so there will be new features!
+Most of all, Pryst is `currently in development`, so there will be new features!

-## Technologies
+## Core Technologies

 #### JIT compilation (`./pryst`)
 #### AOT compilation (`./native/prystnative`)
+#### Static Typing
-#### Debugger
+#### Interoperability with Truffle

 ## Pryst's Philosophy

 #### `Static` is better than `Dynamic`.

-#### `Explicit` is better than `Implicit`.

 #### One's code should be readable by others. `No tricks like ol' C/C++`.